Coronavirus/Covid-19 Job Search and Career Development Platform

 Information about Internship for Credit Classes (BUS492, ACCT492):

 The Internship for Academic Credit is still an option for students, even if your internship has been converted to a virtual experience.
 Please go to https://www.som.gmu.edu/career/bus492/ for information and to apply online.
-All application and required materials must be submitted virtually by May 29, 2020 for summer term.

 If you are informed by your employer that there are changes to your internship, reach out to your supervisor immediately to clarify expectations, hours and location.
 It’s also very important to reach out to your faculty instructor to discuss any change to your approved internship.
 It is critical to each out to your instructor to discuss any changes to your schedule.